444lyssa/pwp-alyssa-cave/README.md

-Pixel Palace, a company that provides a unique and simplistic way to capture moments at all kinds of events.
+Pixel Palace, a company that provide unique and simplistic ways to capture moments at all kinds of events.